-f) Explain how the status of an institution in its home country affects recognition of the credentials of applicants by your organization.
+f ) Explain how the status of an institution in its home country affects recognition of the credentials of applicants by your organization.

 The evaluation from the credential evaluation service confirms whether the degree has been issued by a recognized university in a foreign country.
 If the degree has not been issued by a recognized university, it will not be accepted.
-The Registration Guidelines for Academic Credentials specify that "the degree must be issued through a program of studies at a recognized degree-granting institution in Canada, or a recognized university in a foreign country." g) Describe how your organization accommodates applicants with special needs, such as visual impairment.
-SAME AS LAST YEAR Accommodations for writing the College's Jurisprudence & Ethics Examination include the use of additional time to write the examination, a large print examination, the use of an approved scribe during the examination, or the use of an approved reader and scribe during the examination.
+The Registration Guidelines for Academic Credentials specify that "the degree must be issued through a program of studies at a recognized degree-granting institution in Canada, or a recognized university in a foreign country."

+g) Describe how your organization accommodates applicants with special needs, such as visual impairment.

+Accommodations for writing the College's Jurisprudence & Ethics Examination include the use of additional time to write the examination, a large print examination, the use of an approved reader and/or scribe during the examination.
 Documentation from a regulated health care professional must be submitted in support of the accommodation requested.

+Accommodations for writing the EPPP include the use of additional time to write the examination, large print examination, the use of an approved reader and/or scribe during the examination, the use of a separate examination room, the use of a braille or audio-taped version of the examination, and the use of a Sign Language Interpreter during the examination registration process.
+Documentation from a regulated health care professional must be submitted in support of the accommodation requested.

+Accommodations for taking the College's oral examination include the use of a Sign Language Interpreter during the examination.

-The College office is an accessible site and examinations are administered in accessible sites. h) State the average length of time required to complete the entire registration process, from when the process is initiated to when a registration decision is issued.
-SAME AS LAST YEAR The average length of time for a psychologist to complete the entire registration process once a certificate for supervised practice has been issued is one to two years.
-The average length of time for a psychological associate to complete the entire registration process, including the four years of work experience, is five to six years. i.
+The College office is an accessible site and examinations are administered in accessible sites.

+h) State the average length of time required to complete the entire registration process, from when the process is initiated to when a registration decision is issued.

+The average length of time for a psychologist to complete the entire registration process once a certificate for supervised practice has been issued is one to two years.

+The average length of time for a psychological associate to complete the entire registration process, including the four years of work experience, is five to six years.

+i.
 State whether the average time differs for internationally trained individuals.

-SAME AS LAST YEAR There is no evidence to suggest the average time differs for internationally trained individuals. ii.
+There is no evidence to suggest the average time differs for internationally trained individuals.

+ii.
 If the average time differs for internationally trained individuals, state whether it is greater or less than the average for all applicants, and the reasons for the difference.